j-a-ryan/Collisions/README.md

 However, Collisions could apply any matrix of interest to physicists.
 The application could offer a list of matrices for the user to choose from or allow the user to submit a custom matrix.
 Etc.

 ## Dependencies
-I gratefully use these third-party libraries:
+I gratefully use these third-party libraries.
+I hope I am adhering to their licensing requirements properly.
+If I am not, kindly let me know.

 Uses <a href="https://github.com/niklashenning/pyqt-advanced-slider">PyQt Advanced Slider</a>